kagruber2412/RIntroduction/RMarkdown.md

 - `output: html_document` (generates html document, default)
 - `output: pdf_document` (generates pdf document)
 - `output: word_document` (generates word document)
+- `output: html_notebook` (generates an html notebook)

+**NOTE:**
+* Notebooks are **previewed**.
+(A preview is a rendered html copy of the content displayed in the editor.
+Consequently, unlike Knit, Preview does not run any R code chunks.
+Instead, the output of the chunk - when it was last run in the editor - is displayed.)
+* For R Markdown documents, all the code is sent to the console at once, but for R Notebooks, only one line at a time is sent.
+Allows execution to stop if a line raises an error.

 ### Table of contents